japila-books/spark-sql-internals/docs/vectorized-decoding/WritableColumnVector.md

 `WritableColumnVector` is an [extension](#contract) of the [ColumnVector](ColumnVector.md) abstraction for [writable in-memory columnar vectors](#implementations).

+`WritableColumnVector` is used to [allocate ColumnVectors](../datasources/parquet/VectorizedParquetRecordReader.md#allocateColumns) for [VectorizedParquetRecordReader](../datasources/parquet/VectorizedParquetRecordReader.md).

 ## Contract (Subset)

 ### <span id="reserveInternal"> reserveInternal